 Streaming Usage

-The stream() API offers a simple interface for streaming with or without a schema.
+API offers the same interface but for streaming with or without a schema.
 Some examples:

 See more details in the Streaming Guide.